HL7-cz/szz/input/pagecontent/scope-and-content.md

 **Medicinal Products Used During Healthcare Provision by Inpatient Care Providers**

 This section contains a list of medicinal products that were used on the patient during the provision of healthcare services by inpatient care providers over the period of the last 12 months.

+#### Body - Screening and preventive examinations

+**General Practitioner**

+The section contains the results of examinations within the data collected by a general practitioner for adults, which may include examination results within the scope of:
+- colorectal carcinoma screening
+- early detection of prostate carcinoma
+- preventive check-ups

+**Gynecology**

+The section contains the results of examinations within the data collected by a gynecologist, which may include results within the scope of:
+- colorectal carcinoma screening examination
+- cytological examination for cervical carcinoma screening
+- HPV testing for cervical carcinoma screening
+- expert colposcopy for cervical carcinoma screening
+- preventive check-ups

+**Gastroenterology**

+The section contains the results of examinations within the data collected by a gastroenterologist, which may include the examination result within the scope of colorectal carcinoma screening.

+**Radiology**

+The section contains the results of examinations within the scope of data collected by a radiologist, which may include results within the scope of:
+- mammographic examination for breast carcinoma screening
+- biopsy for breast carcinoma screening
+- examination for early detection of lung carcinoma
+- examination for early detection of prostate carcinoma
+- examination for abdominal aortic aneurysm screening

+**Biochemistry Laboratory**

+The section contains the results of examinations by a biochemistry laboratory, which may include examination results within the scope of:
+- colorectal carcinoma screening
+- early detection of prostate carcinoma

+**Pulmonology**

+The section contains the results of examinations within the scope of data collected by a pulmonologist, which may include the examination result within the scope of early detection of lung carcinoma.

+**Urology**

+The section contains the results of examinations within the scope of data collected by a urologist, which may include the result of:
+- initial PSA testing within the scope of early detection of prostate carcinoma
+- subsequent urological examination within the scope of early detection of prostate carcinoma
+- subsequent biopsy examination within the scope of early detection of prostate carcinoma

+**Angiology**

+The section contains the results of examinations within the scope of data collected by an angiologist, which may include the examination result within the scope of abdominal aortic aneurysm screening.